crypto-hub/15618/final_writeup.md

 ### Hash table structure

 Our hashtable’s unit structure is a slot.
-Each slot contains a ‘tag’ (short summary of the key, benefits of this explained in next subsection) and a pointer to key value object.
-Each bucket contains 4 of these slots and our hashtable is an array of these buckets.
-Each key is mapped to two random buckets.
+Each slot contains a tag, short summary of the key and a pointer to key value object.
+Each bucket is 4-way set associative and hashtable is an array of these buckets.
+Each key is mapped to two random buckets of the hashtable.
+There is an array for key version ounters, which is used for optimistic locking.
 <p align="center">
 <img src="cuckoo_hashing.png" width="400">
 </p>

+Following are the steps for non-tag based hash table operations:

 **Lookup**:

-- As each key is mapped to two random buckets,  Lookup checks all 8 candidate keys from every slot.
+- As each key is mapped to two buckets, lookup checks all 8 possible slots for the key.

 **Insert**:
 - For a key x, get two buckets b1 and b2.
-If any slot is empty in these buckets, simply insert the key in that slot.
+If any of the slot is empty in these buckets, simply insert the key in that slot.
-- If no empty slot is found, then we randomly select a victim slot out of these 8 slots.
+- If no empty slot is found, then it randomly selects a victim slot out of these 8 slots.
-- Displace this victim slot’s key to its alternate bucket.
-If an empty slot is found in that bucket, simply insert the key and     displacement stops.
+- Displaces the victim slot’s key to its alternate bucket.
+- If an empty slot is found in that bucket, simply insert the key and displacement stops.
-- Otherwise, repeat this procedure till we find an empty slot or until a maximum displacements are performed.
-The entire path of displacements is called a cuckoo path.
+- Otherwise, repeat this procedure until we find an empty slot or until maximum no. of displacements are performed.
+The entire path of displacements is known as cuckoo path.
 - Though it may execute a sequence of displacements, the expected insertion time of cuckoo hashing is O(1) [5].

 ### Tag based insert/lookup : (making operations cache-friendly)